I like this idea. It’s like a short, sharp, Friday evening version of BarCamp with beer.

 For those who don’t have time to attend a full BarCamp, some of us have come up with MiniBar, a chance to snaffle some free beer while discussing p2p, Creative Commons, web applications, social networking and general Web 2.0 mayhem & fandango.

-Despite the pouring rain, MiniBar was very well attended and perhaps because they all knew that
+Despite the pouring rain, MiniBar was very well attended and perhaps because they all knew that John Buckman had a pretty interesting presentation up his sleeve.
+Or for free beer.

 But first, two things that bugged me about MiniBar: